dmack6464/WinClassic/README.md

 ## [Support Server][dmackserv]<br>
 A BetterDiscord theme that imitates the appearance of the Windows Classic theme.<br>
 <br>
-This theme requires the Discord light theme enabled in User Settings > Appearance
+This theme requires the Discord light theme enabled in User Settings > Appearance<br>
 <br>
 Some elements may be broken due to not being able to maintain or further develop this theme temporarily.